Hamburger

 B.V. (private company with limited liability)

 A local audit is not generally required for a BV, unless it is considered a medium company or large company (when certain threshold amounts are exceeded in respect of assets, net turnover and employee number).
 Generally, corporate books and records of the BV are kept at the address of the BV; it is the obligation of the board of directors to keep the books and records in such way that the BV’s rights and obligations can be known at any time.
-Tax substance rules require that the bookkeeping takes place in the Netherlands.
+From a tax substance rules perspective, it’s recommended that the bookkeeping is maintainted in the Netherlands.

 Co-operative U.A.

 A local audit is not generally required for a co-operative, unless it is considered a medium company or large company (when certain threshold amounts are exceeded in respect of assets, net turnover and number of employees).
 Generally, corporate books and records of the co-operative are kept at the address of the co-operative.
 It is the obligation of the board to keep the books and records in such way that the co-operative’s rights and obligations can be known at any time.
-Tax substance rules require that the bookkeeping takes place in the Netherlands.
+From a tax substance rules perspective, it’s recommended that the bookkeeping is maintained in the Netherlands.

 C.V. (a limited partnership)